matomo-org/developer-documentation/docs/4.x/tracking-javascript.md

 ### Requesting the Tracker Instance from the Piwik Class

 *   `Matomo.getTracker( trackerUrl, siteId )` - Get a new instance of the Tracker
-*   `Matomo.getAsyncTracker( optionalPiwikUrl, optionalPiwikSiteId )` - Get the internal instance of the Tracker used for asynchronous tracking
+*   `Matomo.getAsyncTracker( optionalMatomoUrl, optionalMatomoSiteId )` - Get the internal instance of the Tracker used for asynchronous tracking

 ### Using the Tracker Object